OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_ha.rst

 You need to stop all the nodes in the cluster to upgrade them at the same time.
 Start with the followers and leave the leader until the end.

-Stop OpenNebula and any other related services you may have running: OneFlow, OneGate, Sunstone & FireEdge.
+Stop OpenNebula and any other related services you may have running: OneFlow, OneGate & FireEdge.
 It's preferable to use the system tools, like ``systemctl`` or ``service`` as ``root`` in order to stop the services.

-.. important:: If you are running Sunstone behind Apache/Nginx, please stop this service instead of Sunstone one.
+.. important:: If you are running FireEdge service behind Apache/Nginx, please stop also the Apache/Nginx service.

 .. warning:: Make sure that every OpenNebula process is stopped.
 The output of ``systemctl list-units | grep opennebula`` should be empty.